 Public transport in Shenzhen

 The public transport system in Shenzhen is modern, clean and efficient.
 Expats will usually have the choice of purchasing preloaded transit cards or single-use tickets.
-The public transport system is largely integrated and Shenzhen Tong cards can be purchased, and then swiped when boarding and exiting buses, some ferries or the metro.
+The public transport system is largely integrated: Shenzhen Tong cards can be purchased and then swiped when boarding and exiting buses, some ferries or the metro.

-Shenzhen boasts the world’s first fully electric bus route.
-These public buses are clean, comfortable and punctual.
-Some bus services charge a flat rate and others charge by distance, and expats should be able to use their Shenzhen Tong card on all public buses.
+Shenzhen boasts the world’s first fully electric-bus fleet.
+These public buses are clean, comfortable, quiet and punctual.
+Some bus services charge a flat rate and others charge by distance.
+Expats should be able to use their Shenzhen Tong card on all public buses.

-For longer journeys to neighbouring cities, expats will be able to use intercity buses, but these may not be as comfortable or efficient as long-distance trains.
+For longer journeys to neighbouring cities and elsewhere in the country, expats will be able to use intercity buses.
+These may not be as comfortable as long-distance trains which are an efficient mode of transport in China.

 Shenzhen, like many other Chinese cities, has a reliable and efficient metro system.
-This is one of the cheapest ways to travel within the city, and the extensive metro network covers most areas in Shenzhen.
+This is one of the cheapest ways to travel within the city.
+The extensive metro network covers most areas in Shenzhen.

-Expats should be aware that metro trains and stations can become uncomfortably crowded during peak hours, and the metro system is closed between 11.30pm and 6.30am.
-Expats who wish to travel during these hours will need to make alternative arrangements.
+Expats should be aware that metro trains and stations can become uncomfortably crowded during peak hours.
+Metro lines typically operate between 6.30 and 11.30pm, though timetables differ on public holidays.
+Expats who wish to travel after hours will need to make alternative arrangements.

-Metro announcements and signage are all made in both Mandarin and English.
+Metro announcements and signage are all made in Mandarin and English, as well as Cantonese.

 Ferries in Shenzhen are a popular way for expats and locals to travel.
-There are regular high-speed ferries to nearby cities like Macau, Hong Kong and Hong Kong Airport.
+There are regular high-speed ferries to nearby cities and areas including Macau, Hong Kong and Hong Kong International Airport.
 Tickets can be bought on ticketing machines or at ticketing counters in ferry stations.

-Ferry tickets have been known to sell out quickly, particularly on weekends, and expats should plan ferry trips and book tickets well in advance if planning to use this service.
+Ferry tickets have been known to sell out quickly, particularly on weekends.
+Expats are generally recommended to plan ferry trips and book tickets well in advance if planning to use this service.

 Taxis in Shenzhen

 Taxis are widely and cheaply available in Shenzhen.
 Expats should always be sure to establish a price with taxi drivers before they enter the vehicle.
-Most taxi drivers will not be able to speak English, and expats are advised to have their destination written down in Chinese or use ride-hailing applications to avoid miscommunications.
+Most taxi drivers will not be able to speak English.
+So, expats are advised to have their destination written down in Chinese or use ride-hailing applications to avoid miscommunications.

 Taxis in Shenzhen are generally considered to be quite safe, but expats should always take the basic precautions to protect themselves.